Cute Pixel Art: Celebrating a Bit of Retro Gaming Artistry

 Some pieces are deliberately rather basic, embracing minimalism—white space, few colours, and a sense of sparsity.

 Meanwhile, you get more advanced concepts.
 Such as this 8-bit version of Shawshank Redemption.
-That’s a mixture of pixel art, humour, and other guff.
+That’s a mixture of art, humour, and other guff.

 Although you can also go off and learn how to do all this—there are plenty of free tools online.
 And YouTube channels explaining how to give it a go.